Win your way to APT Manila Classic 2025 | Over 120 seats to be won | $50,000 Main Event bonus for Natural8 Qualifiers only

 A handy tip to keep in mind concerns equity.
 If the turn card brings something which improves your chances of winning at the showdown, then it’s worth considering.
 But if that same card does nothing to improve your hand or even makes it less likely to win, dump it.

 For instance, let’s say that you raised a pre-flop with K-J of Clubs.
 The flop was A-9-3, and you opted to fire a check-raise bluff.
 The turn brought the 6.
-You had air on the flop, but now you found yourself drawing to the nut flush on the turn.
+You had air on the flop, but now you found yourself having a flush draw.

 Now that you have some actual equity, you can feel a lot better about firing again in that spot.
 But if it were the 6, for instance, you should probably ease up.